intel/nauta/docs/installation-and-configuration/Inventory_Tasks/IT.md

-# Inventory Configuration
+# Inventory File Configuration Tasks

 Nauta uses Ansible (refer to [Ansible Overview](https://en.wikipedia.org/wiki/Ansible_(software))) for certain provisioning tasks during installation.
 You _must_ create (or modify) an Ansible inventory file to match your hardware configuration.
-Nauta will look for your inventory file at the location defined in the `ENV_INVENTORY` environment variable (see [Installation Process](../Installation_Process/IP.md) for more information).
+Nauta looks for your inventory file at the location defined in the `ENV_INVENTORY` environment variable (refer to the [Installation Process](../Installation_Process/IP.md) for more information).

 Your Nauta cluster will contain one Master node and one or more Worker nodes.
 Each of these nodes _must be_ specified in the Inventory file.
-For Configuration file information, see [Configuration File](../Configuration_Tasks_Variables/CTV.md) for more information.
+Refer to the [Configuration File](../Configuration_Tasks_Variables/CTV.md) for Configuration file information.

 This section discusses the following main topics: